Exam Board - OCR (J535)

 Performing – 30%

 You will compose short pieces throughout the course, both independently and in groups.
 Your two final compositions must be in different styles and will be completed under controlled assessment conditions.
-One of your compositions must be for your own instrument.
+One of your compositions must be for your own instrument the other will be composed from a set brief set by OCR.
 During the course you will learn to use both Cubase and Sibelius computer software.

 Where it leads